-- ACC 221 Introduction to Financial Accounting
+ACC 221 - Introduction to Financial Accounting

-- ACC 222 Introduction to Managerial Accounting
+ACC 222 - Introduction to Managerial Accounting

-- BUS 200 Exploring Business as a Vocation
+BUS 200 - Exploring Business as a Vocation

-- or BUS 242 Principles of Management
+or BUS 242 - Principles of Management

-- BUS 301 Business Law
+BUS 301 - Business Law

-- BUS 362 International Business
+BUS 362 - International Business

-- ECO 112 Principles of Macroeconomics
+ECO 112 - Principles of Macroeconomics

-- ECO 113 Principles of Microeconomics
+ECO 113 - Principles of Microeconomics

-- FIN 331 Financial Management
+FIN 331 - Financial Management

-- MIS 260 Problem Solving for Business
+MIS 260 - Problem Solving for Business

-- MIS 264 Statistical Literacy for Managers
+MIS 264 - Statistical Literacy for Managers

-- or MIS 379\ Quantitative Methods for Business and Economics
+or MIS 379\ - Quantitative Methods for Business and Economics

 \MIS 379 is required for Accounting and Finance majors

 MKT 252 - Principles of Marketing

 One of the following:

-- MAT 110 Finite Mathematics
+MAT 110 - Finite Mathematics

+MAT 111 - Mathematics in Society

-- MAT 114 Precalculus
+MAT 114 - Precalculus

-- MAT 129 Practical Applications of Math

-- MAT 145 Calculus I
+MAT 145 - Calculus I

-- MAT 146 Calculus II
+MAT 146 - Calculus II

-- MAT 171\ Discrete Mathematics For Computing
+MAT 171\ - Discrete Mathematics for Computing

-- \MAT 171 is required for Management Information Systems majors
+\MAT 171 is required for Management Information Systems majors

-- MAT 173 Mathematics of Finance
+MAT 173 - Mathematics of Finance

-- MAT 273 Statistical Modeling
+MAT 273 - Statistical Modeling

 One of the following:

-- COM 111 Public Speaking
+COM 111 - Public Speaking

-- COM 112 Contest Public Speaking
+COM 112 - Contest Public Speaking

-- COM 115 Scientific and Technical Public Speaking
+COM 115 - Scientific and Technical Public Speaking

-ENL 240 - Introduction to Literary Study ENL 241 - Introduction to Cinema Art ENL 250 - American Voices ENL 251 - Introduction to African American Literature ENL 255 - American Indian Literature ENL 260 - Authors ENL 260 - Authors ENL 270 - Themes ENL 280 - Genres ENL 290 - Explorations in Language and Theory ENL 291 - Thailand: Teaching ESL HIS 102 - The Shaping of Western Civilization HIS 103 - The Modern World HIS 282 - The History of Women Since 1848
+- ENL 240 Introduction to Literary Study

+- ENL 241 Introduction to Cinema Art

+- ENL 250 American Voices

+- ENL 251 Introduction to African American Literature

+- ENL 255 American Indian Literature

+- ENL 260 Authors

+- ENL 270 Themes

+- ENL 280 Genres

+- ENL 290 Explorations in Language and Theory

+- ENL 291 Thailand: Teaching ESL

+- HIS 102 The Shaping of Western Civilization

+- HIS 103 The Modern World

+- HIS 282 The History of Women Since 1848

 Further explanation of the above:

-- The mathematics requirement is fulfilled by any MAT course numbered 110 and above with LAF status (excluding MAT 137, MAT 138, MAT 163, MAT 164, and MAT 287). - The communication requirement is fulfilled by courses identified for writing and speaking with Humanities LAF status.
-For a complete list of courses and descriptions, see the Course Description Search.
-Business Administration The major in Business Administration prepares students for professional careers in business administration or for graduate studies.
+- The mathematics requirement is fulfilled by any MAT course numbered 110 and above with LAF status (excluding MAT 137, MAT 138, MAT 164, and MAT 287).

+- The communication requirement is fulfilled by courses identified for writing and speaking with Humanities LAF status.

+Business Administration

+The major in Business Administration prepares students for professional careers in business administration or for graduate studies.
 Within this area, there is one specialization available to Day students called Music Business and another option available to both Day and AU students called the Combined Business and Economics major.
 These two areas provide students with a broad foundation so they can readily adapt to internal changes in interests and goals and to external changes in circumstances and opportunities.
 These majors involve substantial courses from outside the Department.
 The major requirements for these majors are shown below.

+Degree and Major Requirements

-Major in Music Business Six courses including:
+Business Administration Major with a Specialization in Music Business

-ACC 221 - Introduction to Financial Accounting ACC 222 - Introduction to Managerial Accounting BUS 242 - Principles of Management\ or BUS 200 - Exploring Business as a Vocation\ FIN 331 - Financial Management MIS 260 - Problem Solving for Business MKT 252 - Principles of Marketing Two allied requirements in economics:
+Six courses including:

+ACC 221 - Introduction to Financial Accounting

+ACC 222 - Introduction to Managerial Accounting

+BUS 242 - Principles of Management\

+or BUS 200 - Exploring Business as a Vocation\

+FIN 331 - Financial Management

+MIS 260 - Problem Solving for Business

+MKT 252 - Principles of Marketing

+Two allied requirements in economics:

-ECO 112 - Principles of Macroeconomics ECO 113 - Principles of Microeconomics Note: All business majors are encouraged to take KEY 490 - Vocation and the Meaning of Success to fulfill the Augsburg Core Curriculum Senior Keystone Requirement.
+ECO 112 - Principles of Macroeconomics

+ECO 113 - Principles of Microeconomics

+Note: All business majors are encouraged to take KEY 490 - Vocation and the Meaning of Success to fulfill the Augsburg Core Curriculum Senior Keystone Requirement.

 Music Courses: